 The index is a market value-weighted total return index.
 The index is calculated by dividing the current total market value by “base market value”.
 Base market value is adjusted to maintain continuity in the index when the market value of constituents changes for non-market reasons.
 The dividend payments are included in the calculations.

-The index has been calculated since September 1, 1991.
-The index has a base value of 100 as of January 4, 1980 and has been calculated once a day at the close of the market.
+The index had been calculated since September 1, 1991.
+The index had a base value of 100 as of January 4, 1980 and had been calculated once a day at the close of the market.
+The index ceased calculation on June 25, 2021 with the final value on the same day.